How the Margin Scheme works and when you can use it for sales of second-hand vehicles.

 If you use the Margin Scheme, there are some additional record keeping rules which apply to your stock book and invoices - paragraphs 5.2 to 5.3 give details.

 These additional rules exist so that HMRC officers can use your records to check the margin you have achieved on each vehicle you have sold.
 It’s important that you keep to these rules so that you can continue using the margin scheme.
 If HMRC cannot check the margins you have declared from your records, VAT will be due on the full selling price of the vehicles you’ve supplied, even if they were otherwise eligible for the scheme.
 If you are not sure whether your records meet the Margin Scheme rules, please call the VAT general enquiries helpline.

 5.2 Records you must keep in your stock books

-You must keep your stock book up to date and it must include all of the information in the table below.
-This applies to each vehicle you purchase for resale under the margin scheme.
+You must keep your stock book up to date and it must include all of the information in the table.
+This applies to each vehicle you purchase for resale under the Margin Scheme.
 You may, if you wish, include further information for your own accounting purposes.

 |Purchase details||Sales details|

 |Date of purchase||Date of sale|

 |Purchase price||Selling price, or method of disposal|

 |Name of seller||Name of buyer|